NumEconCopenhagen/NumEconCopenhagen.netlify.com/content/guides/mybinder-basics/index.md

 2. In the folder create the file `/mybinder/environment.yml` add your channels, add pip and conda dependencies.

 If your are interested in a more advanced configuration than above please see [Docs - configuration files](https://mybinder.readthedocs.io/en/latest/config_files.html)

+### Examples

+First we will fire up a Jupyter Notebook using _mybinder.org_ where no `Python` packages is installed other than those which ships with `Python`.

+{{< figure src="installing-packages.gif" width="75%" class="text-center">}}

+The second example we show how we can install the packages used in the first example before the Jupyter Session is launched using a `environment.yml` file.